 Some icons and exact appearance will be different due to platform standards.
 For example, iOS and Android have very different share icon standards.
 Therefore, screenshots of iOS, Android, and the web will not always map perfectly to each other.

-Android users cannot take screenshots, iPhone users can take screenshots.
-More details in the article on taking screenshots.
+Android users cannot take screenshots while iPhone users can take screenshots.